Zack Austin: High Point

 Austin began his college basketball career with the High Point Panthers as a redshirt freshman.
 In his first year playing for High Point, Austin averaged 14.4 points and 2.2 blocks per game while leading the Big South in rebounds per game, with eight.
 Austin was named Big South Freshman of the Week a record 8 times and was named Big South Co-Freshman of the Year along with USC Upstate guard Jordan Gainey.

 In his second season, Austin again averaged over 14 points and 2 blocks per game, and was an honorable mention for the Big South All-Conference team.
 After the season, Austin transferred to Pitt.

 Pittsburgh

 In his first season at Pitt, Austin averaged 6.5 points and 1.3 blocks per game.
 He scored his 1,000th career point in January 2024, playing against Louisville.

 In his final college season, Austin averaged 9.2 points per game and led the ACC in blocks per game, with 1.6.
 He was named to the All-ACC Defensive Team.

 Professional career

 Austin was not drafted in the 2025 NBA draft, but signed an Exhibit 10 contract with the Oklahoma City Thunder on June 27, 2025.
-He was waived prior to the start of the regular season on October 18.
+He was waived prior to the start of the regular season on October 18, and joined their G League affiliate the Oklahoma City Blue.